camunda-community-hub/camunda-platform-8-github-action/README.md

         with:
           node-version: 16.x
       - run: echo github.event.action: ${{ github.event.action }}
-      - name: Create Zeebe Workflow
+      - name: Create Process
-        uses: jwulf/zeebe-action@master
+        uses: jwulf/camunda-action@master
         with:
           clientConfig: ${{ secrets.ZEEBE_CLIENT_CONFIG }}
-          operation: createWorkflowInstance
+          operation: createProcessInstance
           bpmnProcessId: throw-test
           variables: '{"event": "${{ github.event.action }}" }'
 ```

-## Awaiting the outcome of a Workflow
+## Awaiting the outcome of a Process Instance

-You can create a workflow instance and retrieve the outcome of the workflow for use in further steps:
+You can create a process instance and retrieve the outcome of the process instance for use in further steps:

 ```
 name: Run Get Time Demo